List of Spider Riders characters: Other characters

-Quint was the builder of the finest ship in the town of Fuushyua which could go up the upwards waterfall.
-However, he wouldn't lend it to the Spider Riders to get to Nuuma.
-When the Invectids destroyed him ship and Hunter saved him, Quint didn't fuss over the loss of the ship.
-He revealed he had a new and improved ship and this time, gave it to the Riders on the condition that they return it.
-However, it was left at a port in Nuuma and he went all steaming about it but settled down.
-He has a picture of the Lost Mariner who is his great-great grandfather.
+Quint was the builder of the finest ship in the town of Fuushyua, which could go up the upwards waterfall.
+However, he would not lend it to the Spider Riders to get to Nuuma.
+When the Invectids destroyed his ship and Hunter saved him, Quint lent the Riders his new and improved ship on the condition that they return it, only for it to be left at a port in Nuuma.
+The Lost Mariner is his great-great grandfather.